Tonomy-Foundation/Tonomy-ID-Integration/README.md

 # Tonomy-ID-integration

+# STOP!
+Scroll down to RUN and only do that.

 Developer environment to run Tonomy ID locally alongside a blockchain node, and the demo app.

 Check the [CONTRIBUTING.md](./CONTRIBUTING.md) for developers contributing to this project.